Colinm9361/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* I will ask a question about what do people knoow about farming.
-What do they think modern farming looks like.
+* I will ask a yes or no question about if they know what a biochar machine is, and whether they think farmers use apps and technology.

 ## Product
 * Show the preview of the website, a link to it, and brief description on what it's about.